solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 # Kindergarten Maths 幼儿园数学入门
 > Study notes mainly from Khan Academy.
+Not literally for Kindergarten maths only, but also including all K12 math subjects.

 #### `KHAN ACADEMY MASTERY` rules collected:
 - 1 `skill` means 1 practice subject, could be found at `practice page` on the subject.